sveinse/zaptec/README.md

 the maximum current the EV can use.
 This slider will set all 3 phases at the same time.

-:information_source: This entity is adjusting the available current for the entire installation.
+**:information_source: NOTE!** This entity is adjusting the available current for the entire installation.
 If the installation has several chargers installed, changing this value will affect all.